Vietnam.vn - Nền tảng quảng bá Việt Nam

 In an article assessing the performance of the domestic oil and gas industry published in the Energy Policy Journal, Mr. Novak said that growth in gas exports will mainly come from increased exports to China via the Power of Siberia pipeline.

-Earlier this month, Gazprom announced that gas deliveries via the Power of Siberia pipeline to China had hit a “new daily record.”
+Earlier this month, Gazprom announced that gas deliveries via the Power of Siberia pipeline to China had reached a “new daily record”.

 Moscow's total gas volume via this route to Beijing is estimated to reach nearly 23 billion cubic meters in 2023 and is forecast to increase by another 7 billion cubic meters this year.

-Under the agreement signed last year, Gazprom committed to supplying 2.8 billion cubic meters of gas via pipeline to Uzbekistan, however, this contract will expire at the end of 2024.
+Under the agreement signed last year, Gazprom pledged to supply 2.8 billion cubic meters of gas via pipeline to Uzbekistan, however, the contract will expire at the end of 2024.

-Authorities in Kazakhstan also expect to finalize a gas supply agreement with Russian Gas Corporation to begin delivering gas to the country's northern and northeastern regions.
+Authorities in Kazakhstan also expect to finalize a gas supply agreement with Russia's Gas Corporation to begin delivering gas to the country's northern and northeastern regions.

 Meanwhile, according to Hungarian Foreign Minister Peter Szijjarto, Gazprom has increased gas supplies to Hungary, up to 18 million cubic meters/day in January 2024, equivalent to 6.5 billion cubic meters/year.